Applying to economics Ph.D. programs

 Here are some other considerations.

 • GRE is used only for screening.
-A near-perfect score in GRE quantitative is necessary but otherwise irrelevant once you pass screening.
+A near-perfect score in the GRE quantitative is necessary but otherwise irrelevant once you pass screening.

 • Statement of Purpose and Diversity Statement are mostly irrelevant.
 If you have time writing these, study more mathematics instead.